jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 <img src="/assets/figures/2019-01-20-analysis-skillcraft-kaggle/apm_totalhours_vs_leagueindex-2.png" title="center" alt="center" style="display: block; margin: auto;" />

-Ah, I like this plot, it allows us to extract some interesting information (and just looks fancy!).
+Ah, I like these plots, they allow us to extract some interesting information (and just look fancy!).
 We can see that in higher leagues in general the APM seem to be higher than in lower leagues, same for the TotalHours played.
 Similarly,  ActionLatency is lower in higher leagues, also somewhat correlating with the TotalHours played.